University of Notre Dame residence halls: Traditions

-St. Edwards's Hall
+St. Edward's Hall

 Siegfried Hall

 Siegfried is situated between Pasquerilla West Hall and Theodore Hesburgh Library on Mod Quad.

 History

 Constructed in 1988 through the financial commitments of Robert M. ('37) and Raymond H. ('65) Siegfried from Tulsa. the building was converted from a female hall to a male hall in 1997 after Flanner and Grace Halls became office space.
 The female residents of Siegfried Hall moved to Welsh Family Hall on West Quad.
 After the move, the new residents adopted the nickname "Ramblers" which was one of the former names used by the university before "Fighting Irish" was adopted.
 Siegfried is rivals with Knott Hall, the other male Mod Quad residence hall.

 Siegfried and Knott are the only two residence halls to convert from female to male, in order to preserve Mod Quad's gender balance when male dorms Flanner and Grace became offices.

 Traditions

 Siegfried raises funds for the South Bend Homeless Shelter through its annual Day of Man fundraiser.
 On this cold February day, the Ramblers venture out in only T-shirts, flip-flops, and shorts.
 Siegfried residents are involved in activities ranging from the Notre Dame Marching Band to leadership roles in various clubs.
 Siegfried hosts two dances each year.
 The Winter Formal is held at the Warren Clubhouse.
 It is the only dance held at the Warren Golf Club, and is usually held the first weekend in December.
 Siegfried's annual retreat usually takes place in March, in a variety of places including in a state park, and across the lakes.
 Siegfried has a strong tradition of interhall athletic competition.
 The coat of arms features three gray chevrons gray on a maroon field, the colors of Siegfried.